If you've blocked our ad, please consider unblocking it.

 Also known as: Super Mario USA (JP)

 This game has a prototype article

-Fortunately, Mario 2 was a smash hit, and many characters introduced in this game were quickly adopted into the Mario universe.
-The game was even re-released in Japan with all the changes made for the international market under the title of Super Mario USA.
+Fortunately, Mario 2 was a smash hit, and many characters introduced in this game (Birdo, Shy Guys, Ninjis) were gradually incorporated into the Mario universe.
+The game was even re-released in Japan with all the changes made for the international version under the title of Super Mario USA.

 Doki Doki Panic Leftovers

 Found among the graphics used in the ending scenes.